Bnaya/vagrant-webdriver-collection/README.md

 * windows 10 with Edge 18
 Batteries included to run selenium tests on them!

+The webdriver-manager is set to start automatically. the 4444 port is forwarded to your host machine.

 You may choose which vms you want to create and use.

 Vagrant is a cli tool/framework to automate vms on various providers. on our case: virtualbox!